 From SourceWatch

-Organizing for America (OFA) is the rebranded successor to Obama for America, the election campaign organization for Barack Obama in 2008.
-It now is run by the Democratic National Committee to mobilize support for Obama's policy agenda.[1]
+Organizing for America OFA was the rebranded successor to Obama for America, the election campaign organization for Barack Obama in 2008.
+It was moved into and run by the Democratic National Committee to mobilize support for Obama's policy agenda.[1]

 Organizing for America is essentially a nation-wide lobby organization to promote and build support for Obama's political agenda, the latest incarnation of what some such as reporter Ari Melber have called "Obama 2.0" composed of his many millions of technologically-connected supporters and contributors linked by his having their 13 million email addresses and millions of cell phone numbers for instant text messages.
 The scope and technological sophistication of the organization is unprecedented for any previous president.
 "As President, I will need the help of all Americans to meet the challenges that lie ahead," Obama said in a video message e-mailed to supporters (and reporters) [January 17, 2009].
 "That's why I'm asking people like you who fought for change during the campaign to continue fighting for change in your communities."[2]